• Skip to primary navigation

 • Pour in the wine and keep stirring.
 You can omit this step if you're not using wine.

-• Add the nutritional yeast to the vegetable broth and combine well; I find it’s easiest using a whisk.
+• Add the nutritional yeast to the vegetable broth and combine well; it's easiest using a whisk.

-• Reduce the heat to low, and add the vegetable broth to the rice a ladle at a time, stir continuously.
-Wait for the rice to soak it all up before adding the next ladle full.
+• Reduce the heat to low, and add the vegetable broth to the rice a ladle at a time, stirring continuously.
+Wait for the rice to soak it all up before adding the next ladleful.

 • Add the asparagus pieces to the rice with the second or third ladle of vegetable broth.

-• Turn off the heat, and add chopped basil, lemon juice and zest, and 1 tablespoon of coconut oil.
+• Turn off the heat, and add chopped basil, lemon juice and zest, and 1 tablespoon of coconut oil (or olive oil).

 • Serve topped with basil leaves and chopped walnuts.